top of page

 Metal gimbles #1 and #2 are used mostly for offshore style rods.
 Any heavy rod that needs to be locked in place from moving will use a metal gimble.
 Metal gimbles will lock rods in to rod holders, fighting chairs and other fight belts.

-Rubber butt caps #3 and #4 are primarly used on middle weight rods.These butt caps are more comfortable in cases where the rod is placed up against the body while fighting fish.
+Rubber butt caps #3 and #4 are primarily used on middle weight rods.
+These butt caps are more comfortable in cases where the rod is placed up against the body while fighting fish.

 Light weight inshore butt caps #5 #6 and #7 are some styles you will see on light weight and inshore applications.
-They are light in weight and durable.

 Grip Options